Application Management

 Instance

-To get notified when an application instance has been started, use the ApplicationInstanceStarted
+To get notified when an app instance has been started, use the ApplicationInstanceStarted

 event: